Understanding the WMAP Cold Spot mystery: Cluster analysis of the CMB maps in the vicinity of the CS

-The cluster C10 containing the CS has length $D_{\rm CS}=0.0459 \simeq 1.5 \langle D^{-}_{\rm grf}(n)\rangle $ and its dimension is $D^{-}=2$ at $\nu_t=0$.
+Coming back to the analysis of the CS, we would like to mention that the cluster C10 containing the CS has length $D_{\rm CS}=0.0459 \simeq 1.5 \langle D^{-}_{\rm grf}(n)\rangle $ and its dimension is $D^{-}=2$ at $\nu_t=0$.
 At the same time $D_{\rm CS}/\langle D^{-}_{\rm ilc}(n)\rangle\simeq 1.8$ at $\nu_t=0$.
 These ratios tell us that this cluster looks like an ``ordinary'' cluster defined by the threshold $\nu_t=0$ without any significant deviation from the statistical properties of a random Gaussian Field.
 However, the extraordinary properties of this cluster become obvious when we take into consideration other thresholds, $-3\le \nu_t\le -2$.
-From Fig.\,\ref{f5} we see that even for this range of $\nu_t$ the cluster still appears as a cluster of minima at the level $\nu=-3$, and local maxima at $\nu_t=-2$.
-Novikov and Jorgensen (1996) have pointed out that for the cluster of minima with $d^{-}=2$ the conditional probability $P(k_1, k_2)$ to find two negative peaks located at the points $k_1$ and $k_2$ in this cluster is less than the conditional probability to find one maxima in between these points with height above $\nu_t$.
-In out case this threshold is $\nu_t\simeq-2$ and $P(k_1, k_2)\le 0.02$
+From Fig.\,\ref{f5} we see that even for this range of $\nu_t$ the cluster still appears as a cluster of minima at the level $\nu_t=-3$, and local maxima at $\nu_t=-2$.
+Novikov and Jorgensen \cite{novjorg} have pointed out that for the cluster of minima with $d^{-}=2$ the conditional probability $P(k_1, k_2)$ to find two negative peaks located at the points $k_1$ and $k_2$ in this cluster is less than the conditional probability to find one maximum in between these points with height above $\nu_t$.
+In our case this threshold is $\nu_t\simeq-2$ and $P(k_1, k_2)\le 0.02$.
+Note that the conditional probability $P(k_1, k_2)$ had been found theoretically in \cite{novjorg} for a random Gaussian field.
+In practice to prove this expectation we took under consideration 1000 realizations of the whole sky CMB maps from the random Gaussian generator and fix only those of the points of extrema (minima and maxima) which exceed the threshold $2\sigma$.
+Then, for these points of extrema, we select the only those which have a structure of a cluster with two maxima and the single minimum between them (or two minima and the local maximum between them) with the amplitude of the corresponding minimum (or maximum) $\nu_{m}\ge 2\sigma$, where $\sigma^2$ is the variance of the CMB signal for each realization of the CMB sky.
+The angular resolution of the RGF CMB maps corresponds to the $1^\circ$ and the power spectrum of the CMB $C(\ell)$ used for generation of the ensemble of realizations corresponds to the WMAP best fit $\Lambda$CDM cosmological model \cite{wmap5ycos}.
+We have found that 38 (17 minima and 21 maxima) realizations from 1000 reveal similar to the CS morphology for particular isolated zones.
+However, none of those 38 realization were surrounded by the positive (or negative) clusters with dimension 4 or 5.
+After detection of the isolated zones similar in morphology to the CS, we extracted one-dimensional cross-sections of the map through these zones in order to compare the properties of the one dimensional scan and the $b=-57^\circ$ ring from the ILC III map.
+Neither instrumental noise nor the beam profile were taken into account.
+Our motivation for using this simplest model is that the characteristic scale of the CS, mentioned in \cite{cruz2005,cruz2007a} is about $10^\circ$ .
+For these angular scales the contribution of the instrumental noise and the antenna beam shape are too small to affect the properties of the signal in the vicinity of the CS.
+Moreover, the structure of the CS is practically the same as for the WMAP first, third and fifth year data release, for which the instrumental noise is significantly different.
+We are planning to generalize our analysis, including mentioned above instrumental noise and beam shape in a separate paper.